Cognitive Behavioural Hypnotherapy in London

 Hypnotherapy – a powerful, effective alternative

-Recognised by the British Medical Association, the American Medical Association and the National Institute of Clinical Excellence (NICE), hypnotherapy has proven to be a safe, effective alternative that can alleviate a wide range of problems in just a few hours of treatment.
+Recognised by the British Medical Association, the American Medical Association and the National Institute of Clinical Excellence (NICE), hypnotherapy has proven to be a safe, effective alternative that can help with a wide range of problems in just a few hours of treatment.

 Cognitive Hypnotherapy can help you to:

 Modern cognitive behavioural hypnotherapy is an enjoyable and relaxing experience allowing you to access your full potential with relatively little effort and in a short time.
 You are in control all the time and... it feels great!

 "Hypnosis is supported by more scientific research than any other complementary therapy".

 - The Which?
 Guide to Complementary Therapies, 2002

 NEW - One Day Self-Hypnosis Training with Mark Davis

 NEW - Course in Cognitive Behavioural Hypnotherapy with Mark Davis

 Combining (CBT) Cognitive Behavioural Therapy with Clinical Hypnotherapy (Hypno-CBT®) creates a powerful treatment solution that can help with a wide range of issues.